 Therefore, the posts will not appear to be coming directly from you.
 To wind up that thought, you should consider getting your products onto the feed of the influencer using the sponsored content.

-If you choose to use this strategy, you should pay a lot of focus to the influencer by going after those who will be readily willing to put in extra effort in creating a caption which builds trust in your product.
+If you choose to use this strategy, you should pay a lot of focus to the influencer by going after those who will be readily willing to put in extra effort in creating a caption that builds trust in your product.

 Moreover, the influencer should also tag each post appropriately.